 Ballwin Life Magazine

 This is the quarterly magazine of which I am the editor for the City of Ballwin.
-It’s a project I helped implement in 2017 and we’ve received nothing but positive comments from our residents.
+It’s a project I helped implement in 2017, and we’ve received nothing but positive comments from our residents.
 People who live in Ballwin love it here.
 Genuinely.
 They want to know what’s happening.
 They support the staff.
 And they care.
 I don’t think most municipalities can say their residents truly care about what their local government is up to.
 But ours do.
 They like following our social media accounts.
-They went crazy when we introduced a bi-weekly enewsletter.
+They went crazy when we introduced a bi-weekly e-newsletter.
 And they love blogs, videos, and events.
 Well I should rephrase that.
 They love Ballwin.
 It’s not that they love what we’re doing so much.
 It’s that they take immense pride in where they live, so it’s natural for them to react positively to anything we produce.
 But I digress.
 The Ballwin Life magazine issues to date are listed below.
-While I don’t have my byline written into this magazine, more than half of the content was written by yours truly.
+While I don’t have my byline written into this magazine, most of the content was written by yours truly and most of the photos are ones I’ve taken as well.
 Not only do I enjoy writing the articles, but I get to learn everything I’m writing about, and you all know how I feel about learning.
 It’s like air to me.

 Member of the Month